FedericaLucia/FedericaLucia.github.io/_pages/cv.md

 Recent* courses
 ======
-* 2022 	SIKS: From Data Lakes to Knowledge Graphs
+* 2022 	SIKS (The Netherlands Research School for Information and Knowledge Systems) workshop: From Data Lakes to Knowledge Graphs
-* 2021 	Writing a Scientific Paper
+* 2021 	Writing a Scientific Paper Program (Annemarie van der Zeeuw)
-* 2020 	Start to teach course
+* 2020 	Start to teach course (Dr. Gemma Corbalan)
-* 2019 	PhD Introductory Course: Taking Charge of Your PhD
+* 2019 	PhD Introductory Course: Taking Charge of Your PhD, Utrecht University
-* 2019 	PhD Workshop: GSNS Master’s Introduction

 Service and leadership
 ======
+* 2021 GSNS Master's introduction: talk about being a PhD candidate in Computer Science to Master students from Utrecht University.
-* 2019 	WICS Steering Committee Member
+* 2019 	WICS (Women in Computer Science) Steering Committee Member.
-* 2019 	Member of PhD council
+* 2019 	Member of PhD council, Utrecht University.